HIGHLIGHTS: Exploration/Development Stage Project : Near Term Production; Low Capital - High Grades

 KUBI MAIN GOLD DEPOSIT - Geology

-The Kubi Main deposit gold mineralization is contained within a north - northeast trending shear zone close to the Birimian-Tarkwaian contact.
-The mineralization occurs in a 1.0 to 15.0 metre thick (average 2.1 metre wide) garnetiferous horizon within Birimian metasediments.
+The Kubi Main deposit gold mineralization is contained within a north - northeast trending shear zone close to the Birimian-Tarkwaiian contact.
+The mineralization occurs in a 1.0 to 15.0 metre thick (average true width 2.1 metre) garnetiferous horizon within Birimian metasediments.
 This garnetiferous horizon contains fine grained gold associated with minor (5-15%) pyrite and pyrrhotite as well as some coarser gold which is associated with relatively narrow quartz veins.
-Some mineralization occurs in quartz veins and veinlets that cross-cut the Birimian-Tarkwaian contact, outside of the main garnetiferous horizon.
-The deposit is situated at the intersection of the main NE-SW trending Birimian-Tarkwaian contact and a major north/south trending basement fault.
-Structurally, it appears that the prominent foliation strikes at approximately 20 degrees and dips steeply to the east while the mineralized zone has a similar strike but dips steeply to the west away from the Birimian-Tarkwaian contact.
+Some mineralization occurs in quartz veins and veinlets that cross-cut the Birimian-Tarkwaiian contact, outside of the main garnetiferous horizon.
+The deposit is situated at the intersection of the main NE-SW trending Birimian-Tarkwaiian contact and a major north/south trending basement fault.
+Structurally, it appears that the prominent foliation strikes at approximately AZ 020° and dips steeply to the east while the mineralized zone has a similar strike but dips steeply to the west away from the Birimian-Tarkwaiian contact.

-The Kubi Main deposit is situated adjacent to the main Birimian – Tarkwaian contact.
+The Kubi Main deposit is situated adjacent to the main Birimian – Tarkwaiian contact.
 Seven mineralised zones have been defined within three major structural corridors: